 - losing status in the future, and

 - never being able to be sponsored to come to Canada, even in a later application.

-This could happen if IRCC gives them status without knowing about the changes.
+This could happen if IRCC gives them permanent resident status without knowing about the changes.